mldv/yaavs/docs/yaavs_intro.md

 Hence, we use `d` as the unit of length, which corresponds to vehicles' diameter.

+## Arena

+The arena represents a mine.

+The arena is composed of a rectangular arena, outer delimited, with obstacles, target (*loading*) areas, a home (*unloading*) area and a starting grid inside.

+Obstacles are fixed elements placed within the arena to limit the robot movements.
+The target areas are circular with a beacon in its center.
+The starting grid defines the robots initial positions.
+The home area is a circle, without a beacon in its center, centered in grid position number 1.

+Target areas are where mining vehicles collect gold (loading); the home area is where mining vehicles deliver gold (unloading).

 ## Vehicles

-All vehicles are two-wheeled, have a circular shape and are equipped with sensors and actuators.
+All vehicles are two-wheeled, have a circular shape, and are equipped with sensors and actuators.
 Moreover, vehicles can communicate.
+Details about vehicle's equipment is given in what follows.

 ![Vehicle's body with sensors and actuators](img/robot_body.png)